You don’t have to jet-set to Malibu to sweat like you’re on “Baywatch” — all you need is a little hot yoga.

 Although sweating buckets might not be everyone’s idea of a fun time, hot yoga offers a number of health benefits.
 Turning up the heat and humidity in the room gives your muscles, heart, and lungs an even better workout than they’d get at lower temps.

-Developed by the now very controversial yogi Bikram Choudhury, Bikram yoga consists of a series of 26 poses done in a room heated to 105°F with 40 percent humidity.
+Developed by the now very controversial yogi Bikram Choudhury, Bikram yoga consists of a series of 26 poses done in a room heated to 105°F (40.5°C) with 40% humidity.
 It lasts 90 minutes and sticks to a strict, silent regimen.

-Hot yoga just means doing yoga in a room that’s heated to an above-average temp, typically between 80 and 100°F. It can include any number of poses and music to get your practice flowing.
+Hot yoga just means doing yoga in a room that’s heated to an above-average temp, typically between 80 to 100°F (26 to 38°C).
+It can include any number of poses and music to get your practice flowing.

 If getting fit and easing stress sound like #goals, you’re not alone.
 Good news: Hot yoga and Bikram yoga both aim to boost relaxation and physical fitness.

 When practiced safely, hot yoga can hook you up with the following benefits.

 It’s no secret that warmed-up muscles just stretch better.
 Bending and stretching in hotter temps is safer, and it might make those tough poses a little easier to pull off.